• Skip to primary navigation

 Get Help Now

-In some cases, these causes are impossible to foresee or better handle by a doctor.
+Sometimes, these causes are impossible to foresee or better handled by a doctor.
 In other situations, the damage results from negligence.
 A medical professional provided inadequate or substandard care that led to brain damage and disabilities.

 This is why new parents must talk to a lawyer if they have any doubts about what happened to their baby.
 A cerebral palsy lawyer is an expert in this area of the law and has medical experts in their network.
 Together, they can review the situation and determine if malpractice likely played a role.